Have you ever driven by a particular house and could not take your eyes off the look of it?

 Keeping It Clean

 Usually, the common practice to maintain the cleanliness and the good look of a driveway is pressure washing.
 Sounds simple, but the tricky part is that if the washing is not done by a professional there is a substantial risk of damaging the driveway.
 Most of the people who are not experienced with working with pressure washing equipment use high PSI and random chemicals or no chemicals at all.
-This could work however it could be a recipe for disaster.
+Maybe here is the place to mention that a professional power washing company can do all that for you.
+If you still want to do it yourself, you have to know that this could work, however it could be a recipe for disaster.
 To properly power wash a driveway you should be able to judge what pressure on which parts of the driveway to use.
 The other part of the equation is the chemicals, when you pick the right ones, in the right proportions the need for using water with high pressure decreases, hence the risk of damage decreases as well.